runicscribe/worldbuilding-docs/dae-machina/culture/peoples/dragons.md

 Gathering every 756 years

-## Dragon Subraces:

-Dragon's typicaly present as one of five races, listed below.
-Note that these are not distinct species, and can (and often do) crossbreed.
-Consequently, some dragons may have a mix of traits.
+## Types of Dragons:

+There is a great degree of variety in the apperances of individual dragons.
+Despite this, the Ael typically try to classify dragons into five types, based on common groups of characteristics.
+These are not distinct species (all dragons are fertile with each other), and don't always follow from parent to child as one might expect - incidental mountain dragon genes from a couple of generations up the family tree
+(which, given the lifespan of dragons, could be thousands of years ago) might suddenly show up in the child of two plains dragons.
+Some dragons also show a mix of traits.

 ### Gold / Horned / Plains Dragon

-Plains dragons are the largest race of dragons.
+Plains dragons are the largest type of dragon.
 They average 25-45m long and 5-9m at the shoulder, with a 1.7-3m long head.
 Their head has a pair of large, slightly curved horns, prodruding from the back of their head, and their jawline is lined with a row of smaller spines.
 They have long hind legs and broad, raptorlike talons.